Toilet problems, continence and dementia

 What is incontinence?

-Incontinence is the involuntary (not on purpose) leakage of urine or faeces, or both, known as ‘double incontinence’.
+Incontinence is the unintentional leakage of pee (urine) or poo (faeces) or both – known as ‘double incontinence’.

-Urinary incontinence may be a small occasional leak, a trickling after passing urine, or total loss of bladder control.
+Urinary incontinence may be a small occasional leak of pee, a continued leak after peeing, or total loss of bladder control.

-There are several different types of urinary incontinence.
-Probably the most common form in people with dementia is an overactive bladder.
-This gives the feeling of a sudden and intense need to go, and frequent urination.
+There are several types of urinary incontinence.
+One of these – especially common in people with dementia – is an overactive bladder.
+This causes the feeling of a sudden and intense need to pee, and frequent peeing.

-Women are also at particular risk of a different type of urinary incontinence called stress incontinence, often caused by pregnancy and childbirth.
-This is when a cough, sneeze or laugh causes a small leak of urine.
+Women are also at particular risk of a type of urinary incontinence called stress incontinence, often caused by pregnancy and childbirth.
+This is when a cough, sneeze or laugh causes a small leak of pee.

-Faecal incontinence may range from passing a small amount of faeces when breaking wind, to having no bowel control at all.
+Faecal incontinence can range from accidentally leaking a small amount of poo when breaking wind, to having no bowel control at all.
 Faecal incontinence is less common than urinary incontinence.
 It affects men and women about equally.

 Incontinence in older people

-Older people in general have a higher risk of incontinence.
-In some cases this is because of a medical condition, which may be treatable.
-Medical causes of incontinence, in older people with or without dementia, include:
+In some cases, older people have a higher risk of incontinence because of a medical condition, which may be treatable.
+Medical causes of incontinence in older people include:

-- urinary tract infection (UTI) – this is where bacteria get into the urethra (the tube that allows the passage of urine from the bladder to outside the body) and infect the bladder or kidneys.
-Symptoms can include a sudden urge to urinate, pain or a ‘burning’ feeling when passing urine, a fever and urinary incontinence.
-A urinary tract infection can usually be treated with a course of antibiotics
+- urinary tract infection (UTI) – this is where bacteria get into the tube (the urethra) that empties pee from the bladder out of the body.
+This can lead to infection of the bladder or kidneys.
+Symptoms can include a sudden urge to pee, pain or a ‘burning’ feeling when peeing, a fever and urinary incontinence.
+A urinary tract infection can usually be treated with antibiotics

-- constipation – this is uncomfortable and makes both emptying the bladder and ‘holding on’ more difficult.
+- constipation – this is uncomfortable and makes both emptying and controlling the bladder more difficult.
 Constipation is also a very common cause of faecal incontinence.
 When the bowel gets full of very hard poo which cannot be passed, liquid poo can leak out from around the edges of the blockage.
 It is easy to confuse this with diarrhoea

-- prostate gland trouble – this condition affects men, and may be treatable
+- prostate gland problems – these affect men, and may be treatable

-- side effects of medication – the GP may be able to address this by changing the person’s prescription or altering the dose
+- side effects of medication – the GP may be able to address these by changing the person’s prescription or altering the dose

-- other gut conditions such as irritable bowel syndrome.
+- other gut conditions – such as irritable bowel syndrome (IBS).

 Incontinence and toilet problems in people with dementia

-A person with dementia is more likely to have accidents, problems with the toilet or incontinence than a person of the same age who doesn’t have dementia.
+A person with dementia is more likely to have accidents, incontinence or difficulties using the toilet than a person of the same age who doesn’t have dementia.

-- not being able to react quickly enough to the sensation of needing to use the toilet
+- not reacting quickly enough to the sensation of needing to use the toilet

-- failing to get to the toilet in time – for example, because of mobility problems
+- not getting to the toilet in time – for example, because of limited mobility

-- not being able to tell someone that they need to go to the toilet because of problems communicating
+- not being able to tell someone that they need to go to the toilet because of difficulty communicating

 - not understanding a prompt from someone to use the toilet

-- not being able to, or forgetting how to, perform the activities of using the toilet, such as undoing clothing and personal hygiene
+- not being able to, or forgetting how to, do things needed to use the toilet, such as undoing clothing

-- embarrassment after an accident, which the person unsuccessfully tries to deal with.
-This may lead to wet or soiled clothes or faeces being put out of sight.
-For example, they may be wrapped up and put at the back of a drawer to be dealt with later, only to be forgotten about.
+- embarrassment after an accident, which the person unsuccessfully tries to manage.
+For example, they may try to hide wet or soiled clothes at the back of a drawer to deal with later, and then forget they’ve put them there.